ejuelibm/fs2020/README.md

 ![Workspace Delete](docs/workspace-delete-popup.png)

-## Lab Complete
+## Tutorial Complete

-Congratulations, you have completed the lab.
+Congratulations, you have completed the Tutorial.
 All resources should now be removed.
 Think of other ways you may be able to modify the template such as adding additional instances to each of the zones and adding them as members to the load balancer as well.